VaishakhVarierBT/sys_auto_http/README.md

 ## Objective

-Develop a Python-based automated firmware validation framework for BuildTrack IoT devices that executes system test cases, validates device behavior after configuration changes and reboot cycles, and generates structured test reports with minimal manual intervention.
+Develop a Python-based automated firmware validation framework for BuildTrack IoT devices that executes system test cases, validates device behavior after configuration changes and reboot cycles, and generates structured test reports (.csv and terminal output) with minimal manual intervention.

 The framework is designed to improve testing efficiency, ensure firmware stability across firmware releases, and provide repeatable and consistent validation of firmware features.